murkl/arch-os/modules/imager/README.md

 **Note:** _The asset is picked out of that release by what its name ends in, so renaming a download stays a change to the **[Makefile](../../Makefile)** that builds it and nothing here._

-It is downloaded beside the program, where Oak keeps the answers and the log, so a second run — a wrong device, a stick pulled out halfway — costs the download only the first time.
-A file that fails its checksum is thrown away rather than kept, so the next run fetches it again instead of finding the broken one and skipping the download.
+Where it lands **is** a question: **Download folder**, suggested as the folder the program was started in, where Oak already keeps the answers and the log — so everything one run leaves behind is removed with one folder.
+Both files are reused, so a second run — a wrong device, a stick pulled out halfway — costs the download only the first time.
+A pair that fails the checksum is thrown away rather than kept, so the next run fetches it again instead of finding the broken one and skipping the download.

+The checksum ships in the same release as the image, so what it catches is a download that went wrong on the way and not a release that was wrong to begin with.
+Every request the module makes is HTTPS and stays HTTPS after a redirect, so the answer cannot be swapped for somebody else's on the way.

 ## Where it runs